I love food, wine, and the occasional adult liquid refresher. Here are some some recipes I highly recommend.

 and add the Gravy Master.
 Toss to coat, then add the eggs along with the mushrooms, scallions, and a little bit of the oil the mushrooms and scallions cooked in.
 Mix until everything is

 well incorporated and season with salt to taste.
 Makes a lot of rice.
-Add duck sauce, soy sauce, and Chinese mustard to your liking.
+Add duck sauce and Chinese mustard to your liking.

 1 lb. campanelle or other small shaped pasta

 In a skillet, crumble sausages with a little of the sliced garlic and cook on medium heat.
 Boil pasta according to directions.
 While pasta boils and sausage cooks, heat olive oil in a medium sauce pan and add mushrooms.
 Cook for several minutes, then add garlic, careful not to brown the garlic.
-Drain pasta and add olive oil, garlic, and mushroom mixture along with the crumbled sausage.
-Add salt, parsley, and half of the parmesan cheese and toss well.
+Drain pasta and add olive oil, garlic, and mushroom mixture along with the crumbled sausage, drained of all fat.
+Add parsley, and half of the parmesan cheese and toss well.
 Top with extra parmesan cheese when serving.
 Makes approximately five servings.